 Rising 100 metres above the valley floor, massive, flat-topped 70 Mile Butte is an iconic landmark of Grasslands National Park.
 Named for its location, the butte was 70 miles from Wood Mountain Post and 70 miles from East End Post along the old North West Mounted Police patrol trail.
 Today it is most famous for the outstanding hiking possibilities, including a trail to the top for a 360-degree view over the Frenchman River Valley and surrounding countryside.

-The lower terrain west of the butte provides some great opportunities to get back a bit and watch the setting sun cast its spell.
+The lower terrain west of the butte provides some great opportunities to watch the setting sun cast its spell.

 Rock Creek Badlands – Grasslands National Park

 Saskatchewan has some amazing badlands, though the Rock Creek Badlands are the baddest of them all.
 From the valley rim we look over a wild land of isolated buttes, weathered outcroppings, eroded gullies, steep hillsides, hoodoos and wooded coulees.
 Colours ranging from coppery browns to rusty reds, shades of gold, and creamy whites come alive in the golden hour just after sunrise or just before sunset.
 Enjoy these views from several vantage points along the Badlands Parkway.